firecracker-microvm/firecracker/README.md

 - Add one or more network interfaces to the microVM.
 Firecracker is mapping an existing host file as a VirtIO block device into the microVM.
 - Add one or more read/write disks (file-backed block devices) to the microVM.
-- Configure the logging system (i.e. path on host for log file, log level, etc).
+- Configure the logging system by:
+    - Specifying two named pipes (one for human readable logs and one for the metrics).
+    - Enabling or disabling printing the log level, line and file of where the log originated.
+    - Setting the maximum level for triggering logs.
 - Configure rate limiters for VirtiIO devices which can limit the bandwidth, ops/s or both.
 - Start the microVM using a given kernel image, root file system and boot arguments.